dustinpfister/blog_posts/_posts/threejs-grouping-mesh-objects.md

 ## What to know

 This is not a post on three.js for beginners, I have a post for that, and if you are new you might want to [start there](/2018/04/04/threejs-getting-started/).
 This is an advanced post on three.js that has to do with grouping two or more [Mesh Object](/2018/05/04/threejs-mesh/) instances into a single Group that can then be worked with by itself in a scene.
 I assume that you have at least a basic working knowledge of three.js, and of course javaScript in general.

+I also often try to mention that three.js is a project where the version number matters a great deal, in this post I am using [three.js r91](https://github.com/mrdoob/three.js/tree/r91).

 ## THREE.Object3D vs THREE.Group